pasqal-io/qadence/docs/tutorials/register.md

-Quantum programs ideally work by specifying the layout of a register of resources as a lattice.
+In Qadence, quantum programs can be executed by specifying the layout of a register of resources as a lattice.
-In Qadence, a [`Register`][qadence.register.Register] of interacting qubits can be constructed for arbitrary topologies.
+Built-in [`Register`][qadence.register.Register] types can be used or constructed for arbitrary topologies.

-Commonly used register topologies are available and illustrated in the plot below.
+Common register topologies are available and illustrated in the plot below.

 ```python exec="on" html="1"
 import numpy as np